Agaber90/Golang-working-with-RabbitMQ/README.md

 we will Build two Go Micro-Applications:

-1. The first application contains a queue.
+1. The first application (queue) contains a queue.
 	* Implement a queue system
 	* On startup of the application, read-in all files from the `inputs` folder, convert them to a struct and add the structs to the queue

-2. The second application should be a worker which can read from the queue in the first application.
+2. The second application (worker) should be a worker which can read from the queue in the first application.
 	* It should be able to handle 5 queue messages at the same time.
 	* Each message should be analysed and converted to a result struct.
 	* Write the result struct to a file `result_ID.json` - where ID is the ID from the input - in the `outputs` subfolder.